cagbal/ros_people_object_detection_tensorflow/README.md

   - Parameters can be set fom a Yaml file
   - Detects the faces inside the person area
   - TODO: you can currently use MASK RCNN, but it just publishes the mask drawn on the image, I am trying to publish the mask as a ROS message.
+  - TODO: I am no happy with tracking.
+There are some issues.

 ### Tech